withing9c/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying real bottlenecks.
 Remember that simplicity and clarity enhance debugging, while complex optimizations can introduce new bugs and hinder evolution of your software."

 This quote emphasizes the importance of avoiding unnecessary optimization in the early stages of development.
 It's a principle that reminds programmers to write clear, functional code initially, as it often leads to better long-term results than over-engineering for hypothetical performance gains.

+# 2024-02-14
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and prioritize them.
+Then, break them down into smaller, manageable steps.
+By planning ahead and organizing your workflow, you can avoid last-minute panic and ensure that your projects are completed on time.

+Use version control systems, such as Git, to keep track of your code and collaborate with others.
+These tools will make it easier to track changes, merge code, fix conflicts,and keep your project organized and up-to-date.
+Don't be afraid to ask for help or to contribute to open-source projects.
+Not only will this help your skills, but it will also give you access to a wealth of knowledge and experience.